At a glance

-Join our Dentistry internship in Jamaica and gain invaluable work experience.
+- Join our Dentistry internship in Jamaica and gain invaluable work experience.
 You’ll learn from qualified local professionals in a dental clinic and observe a range of different procedures.
-It’s an excellent way to give your CV an extra edge in the competitive world of job and university applications.

-You’ll encounter patients with a range of different conditions, which will give you insight into the diagnosis and treatment of these issues.
-There is the opportunity to help out with a range of different tasks in the clinic.
-Depending on the schedule, you might also take part in initiatives that benefit the local community, such as dental outreaches.
+- You’ll see patients with a range of different conditions, which will give you an insight into the diagnosis and treatment of these issues.

-During your time abroad, you’ll live with a host family.
-This is a wonderful way to immerse yourself in the local culture.
-You can make friends with fellow interns during your time off, and explore the many attractions that Jamaica has to offer.
+- You’ll stay with a local host family which is a wonderful way to immerse yourself in the local culture.
+In your free time you can explore all that Jamaica has to offer with other interns.

 You should have completed at least one year of dentistry related studies or training.

 While interns are not allowed to take part in patient procedures, there are still many things to do and learn on this internship.
 At your dentistry placement in Jamaica, you will:

 - Observe local dental staff as they go about their daily work

 - Assist with a range of basic tasks in the dental clinic